The 2015 season marks Ken Korach's 24th year in the American League, his 20th season with the A's, and his tenth as the team's lead radio announcer.

 Born in Cuba, Amaury was inducted into the Cuban Sports Hall of Fame in 2004 and into the Hispanic Heritage Baseball Museum in 2004.
 Since 2002, he has been nominated each year for the prestigious Ford C. Frick Broadcasters Award in Baseball's Hall of Fame in Cooperstown, N.Y.
 He was inducted into the Bay Area Radio Hall of Fame in 2009.

-Manolo Hernández-Douen is in his fifth season as the Athletics analyst for Spanish broadcasts.
-He has over 42 years of experience in journalism, and has covered a variety of sports during that span.
+Manolo Hernández-Douen is in his seventh season as the Athletics analyst and play-by-play announcer for Spanish broadcasts.
+He has over 44 years of experience in journalism, and has covered a variety of sports during that span.

 A graduate of Universidad Católica Andrés Bello in his native Caracas, Hernández-Douen has covered the Olympic and Pan American Games, world championship boxing matches and winter league baseball, including the Caribbean Series.
 He was Venezuela's Sportswriter of the Year in 1979 and for five seasons was the basketball radio analyst for the Caracas Liga Especial de Baloncesto team.